mihdicaballero/mento/README.md

 This repository provides a comprehensive package for the design and structural analysis of concrete sections, beams, columns and footings.
 The package adheres to multiple design codes, ensuring broad applicability in structural engineering projects.

+> We are currently working on the v0.0.1 release.
+We are close! ( ͡° ͜ʖ ͡°)

 #### Features
 - Check and design for flexure and shear of:
     - Rectangular Concrete Beam